julian-arteaga/julian-arteaga.github.io/content/_index.md

 # About me

-I am an Extended Term Consultant in World Bank's Development Research Group (DECRG).
-I study development economics, and my research focuses on agricultural land and labor markets, agricultural productivity, migration, and on the way rural households mitigate risk.
+I am an Economics Consultant at the Vice Presidency for Sectors and Knowledge (VPS) of the Inter-American Development Bank.
+I study development economics, with a focus on agricultural land and labor markets, agricultural productivity, migration, and household risk mitigation.

-I received my Ph.D. in Agricultural and Resource Economics at the University of California, Davis.
-Before that I received an MA and a BA in Economics from Universidad de los Andes in Bogotá, Colombia.
+I received a Ph.D. in Agricultural and Resource Economics from the University of California, Davis.
+Before that, I received an MA and a BA in Economics from Universidad de los Andes in Bogotá, Colombia.

-You can reach me at jarteaga@worldbank.org
+You can reach me at julianart@iadb.org